deepskystacker/DSS/Installers/README.txt

 5. When starting DeepSkyStackerLive, create a DSSLive.settings file with "default" settings if it does not exist.

 6. Correct the code that checks for SIMD support on Linux.
 It wasn't working correctly.

+7. Add code to invoke kchmviewer on Linux and uchmviewer on macOS to display the help, and ship uchmviewer inside the DeepSkyStacker.app bundle.

+8. Changes to associate an icon with .dssfilelist files and to provide DeepSkyStackerLive with its own icon.

 Welcome to DeepSkyStacker 5.1.10
 ======================================